History

 Henri Gaudier-Brzeska, Mermaid, 1913, Tate, London, UK.

-This French sculptor and painter lived and worked in Britain where he shared the radical modernist views of his friends the Vorticists, Ezra Pound and Jacob Epstein.
-When the war began he joined the French army and was so brave in combat that he received a decoration for bravery before being killed in the trenches at Neuville-St.-Vaast at the age of 23.
+This French sculptor and painter lived and worked in Britain, where he shared the radical modernist views of his friends, the Vorticists—Ezra Pound and Jacob Epstein.
+When the war began, he joined the French army and was so brave in combat that he received a decoration for bravery before being killed in the trenches at Neuville-Saint-Vaast at the age of 23.
 His lover Sophie Brzeska became distraught after his death and died in an asylum in 1925.

 Get your daily dose of art